-However, sweet potatoes aren’t fantastic for all dogs, and some dogs should only have very small amounts of sweet potato.
+However, sweet potatoes aren’t fantastic for all dogs, and some dogs should only have very small amounts.
 For instance, diets containing high quantities of oxalic acid derivatives (spinach, wheat germ, sweet potatoes) can contribute to oxalate crystals in urine.
-These can cause uncomfortable urination and blood in the urine, as well as form bladder or urethral stones, which are painful and may require emergency surgery to remove.
+These can cause uncomfortable urination and blood in the urine.
+They can also cause bladder or urethral stones, which are painful and may require emergency surgery to remove.

 These types of stones are most common in the Miniature Schnauzer, Bichon Frise, Shih Tzu, Lhasa Apso and Yorkshire Terriers.
 If your dog is one of these breeds, you should be careful about adding excess oxalic acid to their diet.
 A small amount of sweet potato now and then is unlikely to hurt.

-In addition, every dog is different, and- although rare- you may find that your dog cannot tolerate sweet potato.
+In addition, every dog is different.
+Although rare, you may find that your dog cannot tolerate sweet potatoes.
 For some, it will cause an upset stomach- vomiting, diarrhea or abdominal pain.
 For others, it may cause a skin reaction and increased itching, which can be treated with an anti-itch dog shampoo.
-It is always a good idea to give your dog a small amount of sweet potato and watch for 24-48 hours for any adverse reactions before you progress to giving it to them regularly.
+It is always a good idea to give your dog a small amount and watch for 24-48 hours for any adverse reactions before you progress to giving it to them regularly.